Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAmericanEngine.rst

 5. Check if the standard deviation is smaller than the required tolerance defined by customers.
 If not, repeat step 1-4, until the final optimal exercise price is obtained.

 .. caution::
   Notice that the pricing module also supports another approach of ending pricing process, which utilizes the input parameter *requiredSamples*.
-When the *requiredSamples* are processed, we assume the output mean result is the final optimal exercise price.
+When the *requiredSamples* are processed, it is assumed that the output mean result is the final optimal exercise price.
 This mode is also supported in the American Option Pricing Engine.
 And the figure above only illustrates the ending approach with the required tolerance.

 .. note::
   In the figure, BRAM is used to load coefficients data that calculated from the calibration process.
-Here may use BRAM or DDR, it depends on the amount of data that need to be stored beforehand.
+Here you can use BRAM or DDR, it depends on the amount of data that needs to be stored beforehand.
 The reason that coefficients data cannot be streamed is that the multi-Monte-Carlo process in pricing always needs to execute multiple times.
-Each time execution, these need to be loaded.
+At each time of execution, these need to be loaded.
 Thus, it is impossible to use *hls::stream*.

 MCAmericanEngine APIs
 -------------------------------------------------------
-In our library, the MCAmerican Option Pricing with Monte Carlo simulation is provided as an API MCAmericanEngine().
+In the library, the MCAmerican Option Pricing with Monte Carlo simulation is provided as an API MCAmericanEngine().
 However, due to external memory usage on DDR/HBM and avoiding the designed hardware cross-SLR placed and routed.
 The American engine option supports two modes:

 - **single API version**: use one API to run the whole American option
 - **three APIs version**: three APIs/kernels are provided, connecting them on the host side to compose the overall design.

 The boundary between them is external memory access.
 For the calibration process, two APIs are provided.
 Calibration step 1 and 2 are wrapped as one kernel, namely, **MCAmericanEnginePreSamples**.
 Step 3 and step 4 compose another kernel **MCAmericanEngineCalibrate**.
 And pricing process as another kernel **MCAmericanEnginePricing** in this library.
-Because the pricing process is separated as a kernel, the data exchange between the calibration and pricing process may not through the BRAM any more.
+Because the pricing process is separated as a kernel, the data exchange between the calibration and pricing process might not through the BRAM any more.
 Thus, in the implementation, DDR/HBM is used as the coefficients data storage memory.

 With the three kernels, the kernel level pipeline by shortening the overall execution time could be achieved.
 However, employing kernel level pipeline requires a complex schedule from the host code side.
-An illustration of connection 3 kernels as a complete system is given in this part, which can be seen in :numref:`Figure %s <my-figure_am>`.
+An illustration of connection three kernels as a complete system is given in this part, which can be seen in :numref:`Figure %s <my-figure_am>`.
 Price data and :math:`B` matrix data are the outputs from kernel MCAmericanEnginePreSamples.
 For each timestep, path number (default 4096) price data B and x matrix data (a number of 9) need to be saved to DDR or HBM memory.

 .. _my-figure_am:
 .. figure:: /images/AM/AM_structure.png